tevans-3/synesthesia/README.md

 to my chain.
 I solved this problem by noticing that each hexcode contains 6 hex digits and each digit, 4 bits, for a total of 24 bits per code.
 That number, 24 bits, matches exactly the number of notes in the
 24-tone equal temperament scale.
 So I decided to use that scale instead of the standard Western chromatic one, because it produced a more natural mapping.
 Here's an example showing how the algorithm maps hexcodes to chords: given hexcode #0x007c41, which is in binary 0000 0000 0111 1100 0100 0001, if note ni = 0, then it is excluded from the current transition matrix, and if it equals 1, then it is included.
 So that binary would map to the chord: ...
+Transition probabilities were calculated by random sampling of 24-TET music.
 When mouse events stop triggering input updates (when the user's mouse "stays put" on the current color selection), the chain is simulated, and a stochastic composition generated.
 When a new input update is triggered (the user drags the pointer, picking a new color), that new hexcode seeds a chain and a new simulation begins.
 In theory, this could go on for as long as a user wanted.
 This is great for people who live in insane asylums or have had frontal lobotomies or work at Soulless Big Corps.

 #TO DO
 Add a "Hear Someone Else's Noise" feature, which randomly pipes in the audio output someone else is